 Why does this happen?!
 Well, the main reason is that clients don’t know what they don’t know.
 In other words, there could be several business outcomes your solution could help your clients achieve.
 However, you can be certain that most of your clients have no idea what those are.
 They are mainly aware of any business outcomes they were sold on during the initial interaction with your account executive.

-This can happen for several reasons.
+This can happen for numerous reasons.
 Firstly, your clients are busy and will likely not feel accountable for finding out whether your solution can solve additional business challenges.
 Secondly, any time your organization comes up with a new feature, there might be another business outcome you can help achieve.
-A client might have initially purchased your solution to provide a better experience and improve efficiency for their ‘new employee’ on-boarding process.
-However, your solution might also be able to help streamline goal setting for existing employees, which is a completely different business process your business can support.
+A client might have initially purchased your solution to provide a better experience and improve efficiency for their ‘new employee’ onboarding process.
+However, your solution might also be able to help streamline goal setting for existing employees, which is an entirely different business process your business can support.
 Unaware of this feature or its benefits, a client might not opt for this service, and will therefore never maximize value with you.

 In fact, a competitor might snatch your client for this reason alone.
 Worst, if your client perceives you as a solution that could achieve a solution for a single business outcome, your value may be downgraded to a ‘commodity’ and thereby be at a higher churn risk due to pricing.

-To do so, your ongoing discussions with your customer should be managed with the intent to increase the perceived value.
-Showcase various options for business outcomes other clients achieved which your client may find relevant.
+To do so, your ongoing discussions with your customers should be managed with the intent to increase the perceived value.
+Showcase various options for business outcomes other clients achieved, which your client may find relevant.
 Even if your client ends up not opting for any of your suggestions, you will still accomplish an important thing.
 The perceived value of your solution has increased.

 In addition, consider beginning your quarterly business reviews by sharing ideas for additional business outcomes then move on to identify current client priorities.
-In a quarterly business review, your main goal is to help your clients understand how to maximize value with your solution in a manner that would help them achieved their most high priority challenges and goals.
+In a quarterly business review, your main goal is to help your clients understand how to maximize value with your solution in a manner that would help them achieve their most high-priority challenges and goals.

 For proven tactics to help you navigate through a strategic meeting with your client that would increase perceived value and place your client on the path of value maximization please download CSM Practice issued “6 Steps to Capturing Business Outcomes” Cheat Sheet.

-This blog was originally posted on the Customer Success Association website: https://www.customersuccessassociation.com/customer-success-central/
+This blog was originally posted on the Customer Success Association website.